caervs/pysh/README.md

 bash-3.2$
 ```

-and of course all this functionality is available from within pysh
+and of course all of this functionality is available from within pysh

 ```
 bash-3.2$ pysh